How to do Park City Right

 Restaurants, shops, and galleries now inhabit the historic buildings of Park City’s Main Street.
 What was once a hub for silver miners is now the liveliest area of this resort-based town.
 It’s easy to spend an afternoon meandering down the street.
 But it can be done wrong.
 There’s more to see than t-shirt stores and souvenir shops.
-Check out our How To Main Street for insider tips and “can’t miss” spots.
+Visit Best Main Street Hotels page if you’re interested in staying on Main Street, and check out our How To Main Street for insider tips and “can’t miss” spots.

 High West Distillery and Saloon is popular among locals and tourists alike.
 This historic space connects a renovated Victorian home with a neighboring building that dates back to the mining boom.
 The bar and restaurant carry a little of the old west feel, offering a menu of classic home-style western fare with a contemporary twist.
 If you’re skiing Park City Mountain, you can ski down to the restaurant located almost directly under the Town Lift.
 We recommend their signature whiskey cocktails, even if you aren’t into whiskey.
 Visit High West Distillery website.

 The Montage Deer Valley is famous for doing everything right.
 And they’re geniuses at programming live music on Friday and Saturday nights, and other select peak periods.
 While this is an enormous hotel with several options for fine dining, there’s a unique and intimate feel to each area within the resort.
 You don’t need to be a hotel guest in order to experience the exclusive, yet comfortable, ambiance of the Montage.
 Come up for a drink or for a full meal.
 Families should check out Daly’s Pub & Rec, equipped with bowling alley, games and a full menu and bar.
 Visit Montage Deer Valley website.